Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Eyes are the main conduit

-The eyes feed information into the brain, the brain assimilates that information into its own constructed truth which has been created in the subconscious, then projects what it has processed as fact into the consciousness.
-This reality may be different for everyone simply because each individuals brain constructs of real world realities are all slightly different.
+The eyes feed information into the brain, the brain assimilates that information into its own constructed truth which has been created in the unconscious, then projects what it has processed as fact into the consciousness.
+This reality may be different for everyone simply because each individual's brain constructs of the real world realities are all slightly different.

 Reality and the brain

-The way the brain reconstructs the information taken in by the eyes uses up an incredible amount of brain power and biological energy (hormones and electrical energy), and so by closing the eyes or lowering the eye lids (during meditation) releases a lot of brain power to the brain encouraging controlled relaxation within its structures should the mental focus be trained to access the metaphysical state of meditation.
+The way the brain reconstructs the information taken in by the eyes uses up an incredible amount of brain power and biological energy (hormones and electrical energy), and so by closing the eyes or lowering the eye lids (so the eyes are nearly close and are looking a a 45 degree, downward angle) releases a lot of brain power to the brain encouraging controlled relaxation within its structures should the mental focus be trained to access the metaphysical state of meditation.

 Note: for sighted people defocusing the eyes, closing the eyes or lowering the eyelids can release holistic energy through the central nervous system which, with training (in this case meditation) can be used to combat stress, foster peace to calm for the body and mind, encouraging balanced hormonal production via the endocrine system and brain influencing hormones.